happypandax/happypandax/docs/source/plugin.rst

 How to create a plugin
 ----------------------------------------

-1. Start by creating a folder for your plugin, call it whatever describes your plugin and place it under the ``plugins`` folder in Happypanda X Server.
+1. Start by creating a folder for your plugin, call it whatever describes your plugin and place it in the ``plugins`` folder in Happypanda X Server.

 2. Create your main python file, which should be named ``HPlugin.py`` (case insensitive).